The Best of The West: 8 Day Ireland Tour

 Killarney National Park

-Killarney National Park is your next destination, located south of Killarney City, in County Kerry in South West Ireland.
-It stretches along the banks of Lough Leane and Muckross Lake and covers a total area of 102.89 km2.
+Killarney National Park is your next destination, located south of Killarney City, in County Kerry, in South West Ireland.
+It stretches along the banks of Lough Leane and Muckross Lake, covering a total area of 102.89 km2.

-Killarney is the very first national park to be established in Ireland in 1932, is a very popular tourist attraction, for its diverse nature and amazing scenery.
-The park is of high ecological value because of the quality, diversity, and extensiveness of many of its habitats and the wide variety of species that they accommodate, some of which are rare.
+Killarney is the very first national park to be established in Ireland in 1932, and is a very popular tourist attraction for its diverse nature and amazing scenery.
+The park is of high ecological value because of the quality, diversity, and extent of many of its habitats, and the wide variety of species they support, some of which are rare.
 The park was designated a UNESCO Biosphere Reserve in 1981.

 The park contains an expanse of rugged mountainous country.
 This includes the MacGillycuddy’s Reeks, the highest mountain range in Ireland.

-You will stay in Killarney for your accommodation on this night.
+You will stay in Killarney for the night.
 You will love walking the streets of this historic little town with its colorful 19th-century buildings.

 Day 7: Ring of Kerry & Skellig Ring Road Driver-Guided Day Tour